conorbmurphy/galvanizereference/README.md

 Random forest offers **feature importance**, or the relative importance of the variables in your data.
 This makes your forest more interpretable and gives you free feature selection.
 Note that you are only interested in rank, not magnitude, and that multicollinearity will inflate the value of certain variables.
 There are two ways of calculating this, called the first and second way:

 1. Start with an array that is the same number of features in your model and then calculate the information gain and points split with each variable.
-2. Calculate OOB error for a given tree.
+2. Calculate OOB error for a given tree by evaluating predictions on the observations that were not used in building the base learner.
 After, take your features and give them a random value between the min and max and calculate how much worse it makes your model.

 One downside of random forest is that it sacrifices the interpretability of individual trees.  *Explain or predict, don't do both*.
 Some models have to be explained to stakeholders.
 Others just need high predictive accuracy.
 Try to separate these two things whenever possible.

 **Out of Bag (OOB) Error** pertains to bootstrap samples.
-Since each bootstrap is different and you're already calling it, you can use your OOB samples for crossvalidation using `oob_score = True`.  *You will rarely crossvalidate a random forest because OOB error efectively acts as the crossvalidation* meaning that you only need a test/train split, not a validation set.
+Since each bootstrap is different and you're already calling it, you can use your OOB samples for cross-validation using `oob_score = True`.  *You will rarely cross-validate a random forest because OOB error effectively acts as the cross-validation* meaning that you only need a test/train split, not a validation set.

 For categorical data, strings need to be converted to numeric.
-If possible, convert to a continuous verable (e.g. S, M, L into a weight and height).
+If possible, convert to a continuous variable (e.g. S, M, L into a weight and height).

 Galit Shmueli's paper "To Explain or to Predict?""